mcastel5/crypto-algorithmic-trading/README.md

+### Crypto Algorithmic Trading Simulator
 Exploration of algorithmic trading using Alpaca API to predict crypto performance for the next month.
-Each month, the position is closed and 1 MM are invested in a newly distributed portfolio.
+- Each month, the position is closed and 1 MM are invested in a newly distributed portfolio.